gagannagpal131/Traffic-Lights/README.md

 # Traffic-Lights
 Basic iOS application to implement traffic lights using Natural Language Processing.

-In this application , there is a text field where the user inputs data.
-The user can make the background colour turn red ,yellow or green (like traffic lights).
+In this application , The user give's some input through speech, that speech is converted to text and shown in the textfield.Thus, the user can make the background colour turn red ,yellow or green (like traffic lights).

-The user can enter phrases in the text field i.e. natural language. phrases can be:-
+The user can the say different phrases i.e. natural language. phrases can be:-

 RED :- red, stop, crimson , please stop, i am telling you to go red, time to stop, etc.
 YELLOW:- yellow,sun ,slow down , please slow down, time to slow down,i am telling you to slow down,etc.